-Source: ACIL Allen and ASX Energy.
+Source: QCA's analysis of data from ASX Energy.

-&lt;sup>13 Peaking plants, such as open-cycle gas turbine plants, usually have higher operating costs but very fast start-up and shut-down times compared with coal-fired generators.
-These plants also can change outputs rapidly.
+14 Peaking plants, such as open-cycle gas turbine plants, usually have higher operating costs but very fast start-up and shut-down times compared with coal-fired generators.
+These plants can also change output rapidly.